neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 Create a preliminary template
 -----------------------------

-In general, the template waveform *p(t)* can be of arbitrary shape.
+In general, the template waveform :math:'p(t)' can be of arbitrary shape.
 A typical way of creating such a template is to fit a function with a time course matching the event kinetics to some exemplary events.
 For example, EPSCs can typically be modeled with the sum or the product of two exponential functions [#f1]_.
 In practice, a robust estimate for a template can be obtained using an iterative approach, which will be illustrated here using a recording of miniature EPSCs that you can download `here <http://stimfit.org/tutorial/minis.dat>`_.

     .. figure:: images/bait_template.png
         :align: center